check-spelling-sandbox/VisualEvent/Readme.markdown

 As Visual Event is a bookmarklet, installing and running it on any web-page is extremely simple:

 * Open the [Visual Event bookmarklet page](http://sprymedia.co.uk/VisualEvent) and drag the "Visual Event" link to your bookmark bar
-* Load a web-page which uses one of the supported Javascript libraries
+* Load a web-page which uses one of the supported JavaScript libraries
 * Click "Visual Event" in your bookmark bar
 * View the event handlers which are attached to the document elements.